Become a Poll Greeter

 Even if you've never been a poll greeter, we encourage and welcome your help.
 It’s an easy way to help elect Democrats to office.

-- Sign up – Contact one of your precinct's committee members to sign up, two or three weeks before the election.
+- Sign up – To become a poll greeter, contact our Chair, John Nee ((email@example.com), two or three weeks before the election.
 If you have previously been a poll greeter, we may contact you.
 There are no requirements to be a greeter – students under the age of 18 have helped in the past!

 Get your shift schedule – Your precinct's committee members will make up a schedule for the precinct's poll workers, with each person generally working two-hour shifts.
 We are flexible in scheduling a time that accommodates your busy life.
 You will probably be scheduled to volunteer at the precinct where you vote, but it's possible that you may be asked to act as a greeter at a different precinct, if needed.